Sterling climbs above $1.39 for first time since 2018 | Health

 Sterling climbs above $1.39 for first time since 2018

 The British pound climbed above $1.39 on Monday for the first time in nearly three years, lifted by broad-based dollar weakness as well as by hopes for the end of a third national lockdown.
-The currency has been a key gainer against a struggling greenback this month as the aggressive rollout of the COVID-19 vaccination programme in the United Kingdom raised hopes that its economy will be able to recover more swiftly than its European peers.
+The currency has made gains against a struggling greenback this month, as the aggressive rollout of the COVID-19 vaccination programme in the United Kingdom raised expectations its economy will be able to recover more swiftly than those of its European peers.

+British Prime Minister Boris Johnson will judge this week how fast England can exit its COVID-19 lockdown, after vaccinating 15.300 million people with a first dose.
+With the fastest rollout per capita of any large country, Britain expects its weekly vaccine supply to increase over time, Health Secretary Matt Hancock said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)